IDinsight/aaq_ud_template/README.md

 - Save the test DB details in `tests/config.yaml`.
 This file is used by `pytest` and is required to run tests locally.

 - Save the test DB details `performance_validation/config.yaml`.
 This is used for performance validation of the UD model.
-To run validation, one needs to also set the Github Actions Secrets for `VALIDATION_DATA` and `VALIDATION_RULES`.

 - Other files should be updated before you can test the instance.

 See `docs/deployment_instructions.md` for more detailed explanations of each secret environment variable.

 #### Run `make setup-ecr`

 This creates the ECR repository for the project to store docker images.
 This step is not necessary if you have done this already in another AAQ app (e.g. core).

-#### Setup Github secrets

-Note the secrets setup for this repository in Github.
-Ensure that these are also created in your repo.

 ### Configure to context